codeplaysoftware/syclacademy/README.md

 `dpcpp -o a.out source.cpp`

+On the Intel DevCloud, to run computational applications, you will submit jobs to a queue for execution on compute nodes, especially some features like longer walltime and multi-node computation is only available through the job queue.
+Please refer to the [example][devcloud-job-submission].

+Wrap the binary into a script `job_submission` and run:

+`qsub job_submission`

 ## Online Interactive Tutorial

 Hosted by tech.io, this [SYCL Introduction](https://tech.io/playgrounds/48226/introduction-to-sycl/introduction-to-sycl-2) tutorial introduces the concepts of SYCL.
 The website also provides the ability to compile and execute SYCL code from your web browser.